mimass/RefinedMF/README.md

 * Nicolas Gast, Diego Latella, Mieke Massink.
 A refined mean field approximation of synchronous discrete-time population models.
 Perform.
 Evaluation 126: 1-21 (2018). https://doi.org/10.1016/j.peva.2018.05.002

 **Disclaimer**:
 This software is an experimental prototype developed as a first proof-of-concept and used by the authors for producing the analysis results for the related publication; consequently, it has not been developed according to general usability criteria.
-It is available for the only purpose of reproducibility of the main results.
+It is available for the only purpose of reproducibility of the main research results.
 It is not intended to provide a tool or a library for more general use.
 To that end, the tool should be thoroughly re-engineered and we hope to work on that in the future.

 # Brief installation instructions